Chart Color Schemes

 Amaroo's population is younger than the national pattern

-Amaroo's median age is nearly matching the Australian Capital Territory average of 35 years at 36 years, while being somewhat younger than Australia's 38 years.
-Compared to the Australian Capital Territory, Amaroo has a higher concentration of residents aged 45-54 (16.6%) but fewer residents aged 25-34 (12.2%).
-Between the 2021 Census and now, the population aged 55 to 64 has grown from 9.2% to 10.9%, while the population aged 65 to 74 increased from 5.2% to 6.2%.
-Conversely, the population aged 5 to 14 has declined from 16.5% to 15.0%.
+At 36 years, Amaroo's median age is nearly matching the Australian Capital Territory average of 35, while it is somewhat younger than Australia's 38 years.
+Relative to Australian Capital Territory, Amaroo has a higher concentration of 45-54 residents at 16.6%, but fewer 25-34 year-olds at 12.2%.
+Between the 2021 Census and now, the 55 to 64 age group has grown from 9.2% to 10.9% of the population, while the 65 to 74 cohort increased from 5.2% to 6.2%.
+Conversely, the 5 to 14 cohort has declined from 16.5% to 15.0%.
 Population forecasts for 2041 indicate substantial demographic changes for Amaroo.
-The population aged 65 to 74 is projected to grow by 32%, adding 118 residents to reach 490.
-Residents aged 65 and above are expected to drive 67% of population growth, highlighting demographic aging trends.
-Conversely, population declines are projected for the cohorts aged 0 to 4 and 35 to 44.
+The 65 to 74 cohort shows the strongest projected growth at 32%, adding 118 residents to reach 490.
+Senior residents aged 65 and above will drive 67% of population growth, underscoring demographic aging trends.
+Conversely, population declines are projected for the 0 to 4 and 35 to 44 cohorts.